darekkay/dashboard/docs/README.md

 All contributors are highly welcome.
 If you want to collaborate on this project, just give me a [note](mailto:hello@darekkay.com).

 View the [development documentation](development/README.md) for more information.

+## License

+This project and its contents are open source under the MIT license.